 - There is a desktop version for Windows & Mac available too, so you can play it on your mobiles, tablets and desktop PCs.

 - The source code of the game is freely available on Github.

 You can download the game for iOS, Android, Windows & Mac here.
 If you are a V-Play developer and sent over your device UDID, you can also download the iOS version!

 How to Make Your Own Flappy Bird Tutorial

-If you are interested how to make your own Flappy Bird game, see our tutorial – How to create a game like Flappy Bird.
+If you are interested in making your own Flappy Bird game, see our tutorial – How to create a game like Flappy Bird.

 It explains step-by-step how we developed Flappy Bird with V-Play in less than a day.
 Our full Flappy Bird game is only 800 lines of code, which makes it a great resource to learn programming games with V-Play.